 All learners will follow a Personal Learning Plan and additional Learning Intentions will link to developmental skills appropriate for that individual.

 Oak curriculum has a Programme of Learning which outlines the essential opportunities for each learner, in the following six main areas:

-Ø Science & Humanities
+- Science & Humanities

-Ø Arts and Technology
+- Arts and Technology

 At this curriculum level, we aim to provide an adjustable balance of ‘themed’ and ‘discrete’ learning activities (employed at the discretion of each teacher), that enable pupils to develop a deeper level of skills, knowledge and understanding in different subject areas relating to the National Curriculum.

+There is an increased level of structure within the delivery of the Oak curriculum.
+Nevertheless, we avoid making this curriculum too abstract.
+Teachers ensure that learning is linked to practical activities and consolidated and applied in practical sessions.
 Older learners will be expected to achieve accreditation in awards and certificates that make use of formal accreditation schemes which are carefully matched to the needs of learners.